dimforge/ncollide/book/README.md

 </p>
 <p>
 3. [nrays](https://github.com/sebcrozet/nrays) − a 3d and 4d ray tracer in
-   rust.
+   Rust.
 Obviously, it is used to test the ray-casting capabilities of **ncollide**.
 In fact, most 3d illustration of this guide have been rendered by **nrays**.
 </p>